kelmensonj/Newtonian-Physics-Engine/README.md

 - animation scripting, including creating new meshes, addimg materials and applying particle systems (for the trails) to each of them
 - accurate physical modelling using timesteps

 The code is broke up into two files.
-Run the first script and you'll be left with the location data of the particles.
-The second script animates the scene.
+Run the simulation script and you'll be left with the location data of the particles.
+The animation script animates the scene.

 My idea with that position data is that i could auto label a universe simulation.
 Inspired by Stephen Wolfram's cellular automata, i would be looking for what i call a set of injection vectors